qualeix/pico-ducky-build-essentials/README.md

 Ducky scripts are saved as "payload.dd" under root

-"adafruit-circuitpython-raspberry_pi_pico-en_US-9.2.6.uf2" always goes first to reboot as CIRCUITPYTHON
+"adafruit-circuitpython-raspberry_pi_pico-en_US-9.2.6.uf2" always goes first to reboot as CIRCUITPY

 Then, just copy everything (replace code.py when prompted)